 Offer To Be a Resource

-Congressional staff usually are not experts in the issue areas they cover and often turn to trusted outside experts.
+Congressional staff often turn to trusted outside experts for information on the issue areas they cover.
 Knowing that there's someone in the district who really understands a complex issue can be very useful to staff.
 If you are an expert in your field, let your congressional office know that you can answer any questions they may have.

 Treat the staff and the office with the same respect you expect.
-If you are disagreeable, it will make the staff far less likely to want to work with you in the future.
 You can be forceful about your views and opinions without being rude.

 Always Tell the Truth